Why Do Lenders Buy and Sell Student Loan Debts?

 Buying and Selling Student Loans

 Financial institutions sell student loans for a number of reasons.
 Sometimes, they use these sales to free up money to purchase new loans.
 Other times, lenders sell loans when they decide to exit the loan business altogether.
 Lenders also may not be loan servicers; while they can hold your loan while you are still in school, once graduation and repayment start, they need to sell your loan to a company that has the infrastructure in place to service loans.
-In the past, student loans typically lasted around 15 years while today they are often extended to 25 or 30 years, according to Fox Business, and many financial institutions are not equipped to handle these long-term loans.
+In the past, student loans typically lasted around 15 years while today they are often extended to 25 or 30 years, and many financial institutions are not equipped to handle these long-term loans.

 In 2010, the student loan market changed with the elimination of the Federal Family Education Loan Program (FFELP).
 The U.S. Department of Education feared a loss of capital in the private loan industry and began buying private loans to protect it.
 Currently, 85 percent of outstanding loans are federal student loans, according to the Consumer Finance Protection Bureau (CFPB).
-These loans are usually serviced by private financial organizations.
+These loans are usually serviced by private organizations.

 Loan terms are set in your original promissory note issued when you first obtained your student loan.
 These terms are set through the life of your loan, no matter how many times it changes hands.
 The CFPB also works with the U.S. Department of Education to help supervise the student loan market and to make sure borrowers are protected.
 Federal student loans that are serviced by private financial organizations must comply with federal consumer financial laws as well.